alisariaslan/MauiDesignWorks/README.md

 # PosProfileDesignExample

-.NET MAUI - A project I started to improve myself on the XAML side.
+It was a design project I started to improve myself on the XAML side in .NET MAUI.

 The design i picked: https://ar.pinterest.com/pin/834995587184482722/